greggelong/hexapawn/README.md

-This game originally appeared in Martin Guardner's
+This game originally appeared in Martin Gardner's Mathematical Games column

 I first read about it in Basic Computer Games